yusafav/emr-doc/website/docs/userRoles.md

 Create User Role modal have basically three fields:

 - <code> User role name</code> which is a text field to enter the the name of the user role.
-- <code>Backoffice User </code> which is a radio button accepting yes or no values.
+- <code>Backoffice User </code> determines whether the user can access the admin screen or not.
 - <code> Is Department Related</code> which is a checkbox to record whether the new user role is related to any department or not.

 ![Create New User](assets/userRole/createNewUser.png)